Davos 2022: What to expect from this year's World Economic Forum event

 Here in Davos, though, coronavirus is a palpable presence.
 Participants, delegates and media all have to provide evidence of vaccination, a negative PCR prior to arrival and a second COVID-19 test on site.
 Those without this documentation are not allowed within the secure perimeter.

-After going virtual in January 2021 with an in-person meeting in Singapore later in the year also shelved, the scheduled January event was postponed yet again in 2022 due to the spread of the Omicron variant.
+After going virtual in January 2021 and an in-person meeting in Singapore later in the year also shelved, the scheduled January event was postponed yet again this year due to the spread of the Omicron variant.

 Now that the 2022 session is meeting in person, discussions will no doubt turn to humanity's preparedness for future events with potential announcements on vaccine equity and how best to monitor the potential for future pandemics.